tombedor/youbot/meta_functions/README.md

 ### Installation

-These functions work when run with my [MemGPT fork](https://github.com/tombedor/MemGPT).
-The primary change is [this PR](https://github.com/cpacker/MemGPT/pull/734)
+These functions work when run with MemGPT v2.12 and above.

 Dependencies will need to be installed in the relevant python environment